RelationalAI CLI

 def insert[:mybaserelation] = load_csv[config]

-You can execute this Rel code as follows:
+You can execute it as a write query as follows:

 The query size is limited to 64MB.
 An error will be returned if the request exceeds this API limit.